The main and only source of real estate law in Ukraine is the statute.

-However, the agreement may be invalidated by a third party if its interests were violated.
-For instance, if necessary corporate approvals or spousal consents were not obtained.
+However, the agreement may be challenged by a third party if its interests were violated at some stage.
+For instance, if mandatory corporate approvals or spousal consents were not obtained.

-The law also provides that an agreement may be invalidated if it contradicts the interests of the state and the society, or moral principles of the society.
-However, this is an exceptional measure and the number of instances when this right has been exercised is extremely low.
+The law also provides that an agreement may be invalidated if it contradicts the interests of the state and society, or the moral principles of society.
+However, this is an exceptional measure and the authors are not aware of the respective case law.

-In the majority of cases, the price for the works will be fixed, but the price for materials may be flexible.
+In the majority of cases, the price for construction works will be fixed, but the price for materials may be flexible.

-The designer and the contractor may be either different companies or the same one.
-This varies from case to case.
+The designer and the contractor may be different companies or the same one; this varies from case to case.
 The major international companies often also involve an independent supervisory entity.

-In addition, the developer must appoint the person responsible for technical supervision (for compliance of the construction with applicable regulations), who must not be the same person as the contractor.
+In addition, the developer must appoint a person responsible for technical supervision (for the construction to comply with the applicable regulations), who must not be the same person as the contractor.

-Indemnifications, waivers, and elaborated limitations of liability are not very common in Ukrainian practice.
+Indemnifications, waivers and elaborated limitations of liability are not common in Ukrainian practice.

-There are penalties and fines in the majority of agreements, whether for delay in the delivery of milestones and/or in completion of construction.
+There are penalties and fines in the majority of agreements, for both delays in the delivery of milestones and construction completion dates.

-There may be a retention of a portion of the contract price, for instance, 5%, which is payable within one, or several, years if no defects are discovered.
+There may be a retention of a portion of the contract price – eg, 5% – which is payable within one or several years if no defects are discovered.
 Alternatively, a bank guarantee or a holding-company guarantee may be acceptable if the contractor is a reputable party.
 Escrow accounts and third-party sureties are not quite as common.

-The contractor is permitted to lien the property in the case of non-payment.
-However, it should be noted that it is not often used in practice.
-After the payment is made, the contractor shall submit an application to de-register the lien, which is registered as an encumbrance under Ukrainian law, within five days from the date of the developer's request.
-If the contractor does not de-register the lien, it is liable for all damages resulting from it, and the developer may sue the contractor on the termination of the lien, after which the developer may itself de-register the lien.
+The contractor is permitted to lien the property in the event of non-payment.
+However, it is not often done in practice.
+After the payment is made, the contractor shall submit an application to deregister the lien, which is registered as an encumbrance under Ukrainian law, within five days from the date of the developer՚s request.
+If the contractor does not deregister the lien, it is liable for all damages resulting from it, and the developer may sue the contractor on the termination of the lien, after which the developer may itself deregister the lien.

-According to the general rule, the asset deal is subject to a standard VAT rate of 20%.
-Transactions involving the sale of the developed land plot are also subject to VAT.
+According to the general rule, an asset deal is subject to a standard VAT rate of 20%.

 The amount of VAT is usually included in the purchase price and is paid by the buyer.